OUR LADY OF SORROWS' CHAPEL

-The first mass was delivered on June 11, 2017 in honour of Anthony of Padua by the Franciscan Loránd Portik on the foundations of the Our Lady of Sorrows Chapel that had been finished by then.
+The first mass was delivered on June 11, 2017, in honor of Anthony of Padua by the Franciscan Loránd Portik on the foundations of the Our Lady of Sorrows Chapel that had been finished by then.
 It was a hot summer day with clear sky and thin clouds.
-The believers were led through the stations with prayers by the Franciscan nun Klarissza Takács, caretaker of the poor.
+The believers were led through the stations with prayers by the Franciscan nun Klarissza Takács, the caretaker of the poor.
 After the mass, Antal Lipthay thanked brother Lóránd for this historic event.
-In his brief speech, Mr. Lipthay also underlined the fact that the place is open to all people of good will, to all who seek peace or those who bear the suffering of Christ in their hearts.
+In his brief speech, Mr. Lipthay also underlined the fact that the place is open to all people of goodwill, to all who seek peace or those who bear the suffering of Christ in their hearts.

 The construction of

 The second phase of the construction of the Our Lady of Sorrows Chapel started in October 2017.
 During this phase, the yard and the 7.5 meters high and 70 cm, wide walls of the chapel will be finished.
 Phase III of the construction entails the hemispheric dome.